 When you are inviting people to dinner, people often ask, “Is there anything I can bring?”
 Take them up on their offer and ask them to bring a dish.

 Are they known for a dish?
 Have them bring that.
 Are their dishes that you just don’t want to make but people request it?
 Have them bring that.

 When it comes to hosting Thanksgiving, it is important that you set up a plan so you are all nice and organized.
-Creating a menu, asking for help, and creating a cleaning schedule will help you host a Thanksgiving that you can remember.
+Creating a menu, asking for help, use the Thanksgiving checklist and creating a cleaning schedule will help you host a Thanksgiving that you can remember.